About "Indicators for non-communicable diseases"

-WHO’s Member States came to a consensus on a global action plan for the prevention of non-communicable diseases (NCD) between 2013 and 2020.
-The plan’s objective is to reduce premature mortality from non-communicable diseases (NCDs), meaning cancer, cardiovascular disease, diabetes and chronic respiratory disease, via measures in relation to the risk factors: tobacco use, unhealthy diet, physical inactivity and harmful use of alcohol (Table 1).
+WHO’s global action plan for the prevention of non-communicable diseases (NCD) for 2013-2020 aim to reduce premature mortality from non-communicable diseases (NCDs), meaning cancer, cardiovascular disease, diabetes and chronic respiratory disease.
+This will be achieved through measures targeting risk factors such as tobacco use, unhealthy diet, physical inactivity and harmful use of alcohol.
+See Table 1 below.

-WHO defines nine global targets to be achieved by 2025.
-The main target is a 25 per cent relative reduction in overall mortality from the four types of disease mentioned above.
+WHO defines nine global targets to be achieved by 2025 and 2030.
+The main target is a 33 per cent relative reduction in overall mortality from the four types of disease mentioned above.
 Then there are specific targets connected to mortality and morbidity, risk factors connected to behaviour, biology and national measures.
 Norway has accepted WHO’s targets, and this work is part of monitoring trends in Norway to ensure that we achieve those targets.
+WHO also defines 25 indicators to assess progress related to the NCD targets, risk factors, and measures that support the NCD targets.

 |